sjstore2/devsecops-presentation/PITCHME.md

 ---
 ### Historically...
 @ul[]
-- Security aligns most closely with ops
+- Security aligned most closely with ops
 - Security has never had a settled place in an organisation
-- Seen as the "Work Prevention Unit"
 - Acted as a backstop to prevent "bad" work being released
 - People tried to avoid security (and could!)
 @ulend